MagerlinC/FullstackTemplate/README.md

   - The backend also contains the TypeORM entities and migrations, which are not exposed
 - `/abstractions` contains shared types and interfaces used in both the frontend and backend
   - The abstractions layer defines interfaces for backend controllers, as well as the DTOs used between frontend and backend

+### Request Flow

+To get an overview of the end-to-end flow of this repo, an example request can be followed:

+- Frontend
+  - `CreateExample.ts` in the frontend uses the queries defined in `exampleQueries.ts` to send a request to the backend via `exampleService.ts`.
+- Backend
+  - The backend receives the request in `example.controller.ts` and uses the `example.service` to create a new `ExampleEntity` and store it in the DB

+Both of the above use request and response types defined in `abstractions`.

 ## Running the Example